Website Design Checker: How to Audit Your Site’s Visual Design in 5 Minutes

 What to check:

-Are buttons large enough to tap easily with your thumb?
+- Are buttons large enough to tap accurately with your thumb?

 Step 4: The Color Audit (60 seconds)

-Scan your page and count the distinct colors used for interactive elements (buttons, links, highlights).
+Scan your page and count the distinct colors used for interactive elements — buttons, links, highlights.
+Then ask one question: is there one clear "action color" that only appears where you want visitors to click?

 What to check:

-Does your CTA button use a unique color?
-It should appear nowhere else on the page
+- Does your CTA button use a unique color — one that appears nowhere else on the page?

-Do multiple elements compete with the same bold color?
+- Do multiple elements compete with the same bold color, confusing the hierarchy?

 Step 5: The Scroll Check (60 seconds)

-Does each section have a clear purpose you can identify while scrolling?
+- Does each section have a clear purpose you can identify without reading?

-Is there a consistent visual rhythm (similar spacing, consistent heading sizes)?
+- Is there consistent visual rhythm — similar spacing, consistent heading sizes?

-Are there any “dead zones” where the page feels empty or confusing?
+- Are there "dead zones" where the page feels empty or the next step is unclear?

-Does the CTA appear multiple times on long pages?
+- Does the CTA appear multiple times on long pages?
+(At minimum: top, middle, and bottom)